 Die Another Day (2002) is still fun to watch despite having a lot of problems.
 There is a pretty great fight scene with a melange of melee weapons as well as a fun hovercraft scene, but it still lands at the bottom.

 23. License to Kill

 License to Kill (1989) has a few really effective scenes that drive the tone of Bond into the dramatic arena, which shouldn’t be a bad thing, but the movie doesn’t deliver on some of the most important aspects of 007.

 While Octopussy (1983) should probably get the #1 slot for the best Bond title, it definitely takes the campy, Roger Moore tone to the next level.
 There are some great things about this film including the setting, but there is also a scene where 007 literally swings on vines while crying out like Tarzan.

 JAMES BOND FILMS

 Spectre (2015) was slow which might be a cardinal sin for any action film let alone for one of the most exciting film franchises.
-It had some cool moments and classic 007 imagery, but the producers seem overly excited to innovate and live inside story rather than pure entertainment.
+It had some cool moments and classic 007 imagery, but the producers seem overly excited to innovate and live inside story rather than the pure entertainment.